genehallman/streamhub-timeline/README.md

 + To see the docs, browse to [localhost:8080/docs/index.html](http://localhost:8080/docs/index.html)

 ## To install on your site:
-The easiest way to use the streamhub-ticker is to install it via [bower](http://twitter.github.com/bower/) and [requirejs](http://requirejs.org/):
+The easiest way to use the streamhub-timeline is to install it via [bower](http://twitter.github.com/bower/) and [requirejs](http://requirejs.org/):

 #### Install via Bower
-Bower can be used to automatically download streamhub-ticker and its dependency tree.
+Bower can be used to automatically download streamhub-timeline and its dependency tree.

 ```
-$ bower install git://github.com/genehallman/streamhub-ticker.git
+$ bower install git://github.com/genehallman/streamhub-timeline.git
 ```

 #### Use via Require.js